EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 It looks like our function could fall through and return undefined, and theoretically in JavaScript it could, but any such usage would trigger an error in TypeScript.
-TypeScript "knows" that we've handled both possible types of arg and so the if/else definately does not fall through.
+TypeScript "knows" that we've handled both possible types of arg and so the if/else definitely does not fall through.

 ## Intersection Types

-An intersection type combines two or more interfaces into a single compound interface.
+An intersection type combines two or more interfaces into a single compound
+interface:

 ```typescript
 interface This {